aws-samples/serverless-samples/owasp-api-security-controls-demo/rewards/README.md

 }
 ```

 3. Now rerun the same commands as datascience user.
-First, authenticate with Cognito as `datascientist` and use the id token to invoke AppSync.
+Authenticate with Cognito as `datascientist` and use the id token to invoke AppSync.
 You will see `null` for user data.
 The response will also include an error field that explains why this is null.
 The frontend application will handle this is a real world scenario.

 ```json
 {